gtechnologies/cyclops/react-native-web-types/README.md

 # Questions

--   Should we convert all React.Component to React.PureComponent?
+-   Should we convert all React.Component to React.PureComponent or React.FunctionComponent?